Seledriac/An-introductory-python-library-to-supervised-neural-networks/README.md

     - Use your model to solve a problem :)

 * Usage examples :
-    - test.py
-    - test_hd.py (hd for handwritten_digits)
+    - handwritten digits recognition : we use the mnist dataset : 50000 training images, 10000 test images, and 10000 validation images

 * Side notes :
     - the data used for the hdr (handwritten digits recognition) models is loaded from the mnist database by the "mnist_loader" library
     - the custom paint test images are 256-RGB format .bmp files
     - WARNING : the performance on the mnist dataset =/= the performance on custom handwritten digits
-    - WARNING : the only currently correctly working combination is sigmoid with no regularization
+    - WARNING : the only currently correctly working combination for regu/activation function is sigmoid with no regularization
     - There is a nasty matplotlib deprecation warning at each epoch if you display the weights.
 You can safely ignore it
-    - The "test_hd.py" script trains a model, stores it in the "models" folder, and the tracked training process in "weights_training_animations".
-It also live displays the weights training, and once the training is done, lets the user use the model to predict on custom examples.
+    - The "test_hd.py" script trains a model, stores it in the "models/hd_recognition" folder, and the tracked training process in "trainings".
+It can also live display the weights training, and once the training is done, let the user use the model to predict on custom examples.
     - The models are saved in the "models" folder, and the trainings in the "trainings" folder

 * Warning :
-    - Don't close the model's prediction window during the execution of the program --> press "n" to terminate the program
+    - It is not recommended to close the model's prediction window during the execution of the program --> its best to press "n" to terminate the program

 This library was inspired by the Michael Nielsen's e-book : Neural Networks and deep learning (http://neuralnetworksanddeeplearning.com)